ssube/textual-engine/docs/world-templates.md

 ### Start Actors

 A list of possible player actor templates.
-One of these will be selected and created in the start room.
+One of these will be selected and created in the start room for each player.

 ### Start Rooms

 A list of possible start room templates.
 One of these will be selected and created, then other rooms created as the starting room's portals are populated.
+New player actors will be placed in the start room.

 ## Templates